-Over the years Ted has been instrumental in capturing the human imagination and spreading the human network of intelligence and information.
-Every Ted Speaker has in some way or the other influenced us to think for the better future.
-However there have been some speakers who by their words and intelligence have given a reason to look back at our lives.
-Here are 5 of the most influential Ted videos to be ever made, these speeches will change your life, or at least the way you look at life.
+Over the years TED has been instrumental in capturing the human imagination and spreading the human network of intelligence and information.
+Every TED Speaker has in some way or the other influenced us to think for the better future.
+However, there have been some speakers who by their words and intelligence have given us a reason to look back at our lives.
+Here are 5 of the most influential TED videos to be ever made.
+These speeches on

 The man, the myth, the legend.
-At his Stanford University commencement speech, Steve Jobs, CEO and co-founder of Apple and Pixar speaks about trusting your gut, because it somehow already knows where you need to be.
-He also speaks about “connecting the dots,” describing how, when you look back at your life, you will see that everything was connected and led you to a meaningful and somehow fated destination.
-This talk is very inspiring, and gives you a sense of love and appreciation for this innovative entrepreneur and visionary, who had a reputation for being tough on his subordinates.
+At his Stanford University commencement speech, Steve Jobs, CEO, and co-founder of Apple and Pixar speaks about trusting your gut, because it somehow already knows where you need to be.
+He also speaks about “connecting the dots”.
+He describes how, when you look back at your life, you will see that everything was connected and led you to a meaningful and somehow fated destination.
+This talk by Steve Jobs is one of the most inspirational speeches on student life.
+It gives you a sense of love and appreciation for this innovative entrepreneur and visionary, who had a reputation for being tough on his subordinates.